rithaven/Kidington-online-shop/Readme.md

 ## Setup/Installation Requirements

-- go on github
+* have account on github
-- git clone
+* open the workspace using git command
 - in a simple
 - easy-to-understand
 - format